arunoda/meteor-up-legacy/README.md

 }
 ~~~

-By default, Meteor UP adds `CLUSTER_ENDPOINT_URL` to make [cluster](https://github.com/meteorhacks/cluster) deployment simple.
+By default, Meteor Up adds `CLUSTER_ENDPOINT_URL` to make [cluster](https://github.com/meteorhacks/cluster) deployment simple.
 But you can override it by defining it yourself.

 ### Multiple Deployments